 The objective of the work is to specify the CT aspects and update the CT WGs specifications to support the stage 2 requirements on Application layer support for Uncrewed Aerial System (UAS) defined in 3GPP TS 23.255.

 The following areas of work are expected to be covered.
-They may be of course adjusted according to the final conclusions of the stage 2 normative work and associated requirements.
+They may of course be adjusted according to the final conclusions of the stage 2 normative work and associated requirements.
 The stage 3 work shall be started only after the applicable normative stage-2 requirements are available.

 CT1: